ajwdewit/pcse/README.rst

 To overcome many of the limitations above, the Python Crop Simulation Environment (PCSE) was developed which provides an environment for developing simulation models as well as a number of implementations of crop simulation models.
-PCSE is written in pure python code which makes it more flexible, easier to modify and extensible allowing easy interfacing with databases, graphical user interfaces, visualization tools and numerical/statistical packages.
+PCSE is written in pure Python code which makes it more flexible, easier to modify and extensible allowing easy interfacing with databases, graphical user interfaces, visualization tools and numerical/statistical packages.
 PCSE has several interesting features:

-* Implementation in pure python with dependencies only on popular packages available from the Python Package Index (PyPI) (`SQLAlchemy`, `PyYAML`, `pandas`, `Openpyxl`, `xlrd`, `requests` and `numpy`)
+* Implementation in pure Python with dependencies only on popular packages available from the Python Package Index (PyPI) (`SQLAlchemy`, `PyYAML`, `pandas`, `Openpyxl`, `xlrd`, `requests` and `numpy`)